statsconchris/cripto.calc-gains/README.md

 ## Invest in cryptocurrencies.
 The math behind the trading fees
-Considering the Bitstamp exchange platform, we show the math behind the fees that every investor needs to know to start making profits.
-We talk about Coinmarketcap and the altcoins XRP, Gnosis, and Litecoin.
-We also give an introduction to the analysis of statistical data.
+Considering the Bitstamp exchange platform, we show the math behind the trading fees and discuss the minimum growth needed to start making profits.
 The calculations were developed in JavaScript.
 <hr>

 **Instructions**